 The citizens of Calgary elect trustees to govern The Calgary Board of Education (CBE) on their behalf.
 Trustees are elected during the municipal election; the next election will be held on Oct.
 18, 2021.
 On Dec.
 17, 2020 the Board of Trustees approved the

-CBE Ward System Bylaw provide for the nomination and election of trustees by wards and determine the boundaries of the wards.
+CBE Ward System Bylaw which provides for the nomination and election of trustees by wards and determines the boundaries of the wards.

-Candidate Information and Election Progress for the 2021 Municipal Election are available on
+Public school board trustee candidate information and election progress for the 2021 Municipal Election are available on